oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ## Okta + EKS: how do they work together?

-Let’s take an EKS cluster deployed in AWS.
-We’ll perform the following steps:
+Let's take an EKS cluster deployed in AWS.
+We'll perform the following steps:

 -   add Okta as an OIDC provider to the EKS cluster
 -   configure the k8s API server so it prompts the user for Authentication (AuthN)
 -   configure RBAC Authorization (AuthZ), mapping Okta groups with given k8s roles
--   leverage an OIDC plugin that 1) prompts the user for AuthN in the web browser and 2) retrieves the [JSON Web Token  (JWT)](https://developer.okta.com/blog/2020/12/21/beginners-guide-to-jwt) id_token from Okta and passes it to our [kubectl (Kubernetes command-line tool)](https://kubernetes.io/docs/tasks/tools/) commands
+-   leverage an OIDC plugin that 1) prompts the user for AuthN in the web browser and 2) retrieves the [JSON Web Token  (JWT)](/blog/2020/12/21/beginners-guide-to-jwt) id_token from Okta and passes it to our [kubectl (Kubernetes command-line tool)](https://kubernetes.io/docs/tasks/tools/) commands

 Ready?
-Let’s get started!
+Let's get started!

 ## Configuration

-Let’s first deploy a brand new EKS cluster.
-We’ll do it manually from the AWS Console.
+Let's first deploy a brand new EKS cluster.
+We'll do it manually from the AWS Console.

 Note: We recommend configuring [access to the AWS Console using Okta SSO+MFA](https://docs.aws.amazon.com/singlesignon/latest/userguide/okta-idp.html)